Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 > `PRINT_START BED=[bed_temperature_initial_layer_single] EXTRUDER=[nozzle_temperature_initial_layer]`
 >
 > as *Start g-code* in your slicer
-- The LED macro is just for a visual representation of when the Klipper firmware on the Rpi Zero 2W is started and I can connect to it.
+- The LED macro is just for a visual representation of when Klippy on the Rpi Zero 2W is started and I can connect to it.
 Since i don't have a screen connected *yet*, that's tho only way except retrying constantly.

 ## [accessories.cfg](./accessories.cfg)
 - Currently just a button for the print-head LED